-The Character Development & Leadership Curriculum utilizes a consistent set of 10 lesson plans to teach each of the 18 character trait modules.
+The Character Development & Leadership Curriculum utilizes a consistent set of 12 lesson plans to teach each of the 18 character trait units.
 This is both the simplicity and the beauty of this curriculum.
 It’s what the teachers love and the students come to rely on.
-Once the students understand the 10 lesson plans, they know what to expect, which provides consistency.
+Once the students understand the 12 lesson plans, they know what to expect, which provides consistency.
 At the same time, one ethical dilemma (for example) doesn’t look like the next, so each lesson plan is unique and fresh.

 Below you will find the format.
 Each lesson plan is aligned with the common core standards for English and ties into a specific learning style.

-Note: This was originally taught as a class so the 10 lesson plans fit neatly into the days of the week, as listed below.
+Note: This was originally taught as a class so the 12 lesson plans fit neatly into the days of the week.
 Many schools do not teach this curriculum as a stand-alone course so those days of the week do not matter to them.
-The important thing to understand is that there are 180 lesson plans available in the curriculum (10 lesson plans x 18 character trait modules).
+The important thing to understand is that there are 216 lesson plans available in the curriculum (12 lesson plans x 18 character trait modules).

 This is a nice way to introduce the trait and get students thinking and reflecting.
-Students are given quotes that pertain to the trait from people throughout history and asked to personalize and provide context.
+To make sure students are on the same page, students are given the opportunity to define the featured trait.
+Then students are given quotes that pertain to the trait from people throughout history and asked to personalize and provide context.